 To diagnose swallowing disorders, your doctor will first examine you and then perform tests to look at your throat and esophagus.
 Techniques may include:

-- A laryngoscope.
-This small, flexible tube allows doctors to look at your tongue, throat and voice box.
+- laryngoscope - This small, flexible tube allows doctors to look at your tongue, throat and voice box.
 Doctors may give you food or liquid during this test to watch as you swallow.

-- A videofluoroscopic swallow study.
-During this test, doctors use videotaped X-rays to see what happens to your food and drink during the swallowing process.
+- Videofluoroscopic Swallow Study - During this test, doctors use videotaped X-rays to see what happens to your food and drink during the swallowing process.

 Treatment for Swallowing Disorders